 While the Vatican would prefer priests be allowed to anoint using a Q-tip or cotton ball, the Austin-American Statesman reported that the Catholic Church says “an act of perfect contrition, a prayer expressing remorse for sins and an intention to make a confession to a priest if they recover” is “sufficient to receive God’s forgiving grace.”

-Some parts of the U.S. have made accommodations for the Catholic faith.
+Some parts of the U.S. (and in Italy) have made accommodations for the Catholic faith.
 The New York Times reported that in Boston—where there is a significant Catholic population—archbishop Cardinal Sean P. O’Malley created a task force of 21 priests trained to “safely anoint” COVID-19 patients.